• Skip to primary navigation

 • Freeze the crust and filling separately.
 Prep all of the filling (veggies, milk/egg, cheese) and put all into a bag or freezer safe container.
 Lay flat and freeze for up to 3 months.
 To use, let the filling defrost in the fridge overnight or place the container of filling into a pan of water to defrost faster.
 Pour the filling into the pie crust and bake as you would normally.

-• Freezing leftovers can be frozen as individual servings in tightly sealing containers for 1-2 months.
+• Freezing leftovers can be done as individual servings in for 1-2 months.
 Defrost in the refrigerator overnight or on the defrost setting on your microwave.

 • To reheat a full quiche that you’ve already fully baked, let it warm in a pre-heated 350° (175° C) oven until the center is warm.
 You can check by inserting an instant read thermometer into the center and it will read 165° F (73° C).
 For a cold quiche, this will take 30-35 minutes.
 It will heat much faster if the quiche is already room temperature.
 If edges are getting too dark, foil strips can be crinkled around them to prevent burning.